What is Software Metering?

 Identify legitimate low-frequency use cases (annual processes, emergency tools)

-3. Automate License Harvesting
+3. Automate licence harvesting

-4. Integrate with License Management
+4. Integrate with licence management

 Metering data should flow directly into:

-Effective License Position (ELP) calculations
+Effective Licence Position (ELP) calculations

-5. Review and Act Regularly
+5. Review and act regularly

 Schedule monthly or quarterly reviews of: